 In a collaborative divorce, the spouses negotiate a settlement with the understanding (as confirmed in a binding agreement) that they will work in good faith to resolve their differences without going to court.
 The collaborative model adds structure to the divorce process without the costs, formalities, and deadlines of litigation, and is an option worth considering for spouses who have significant assets or whose circumstances are likely to lead to a complicated divorce.

 For some couples, litigation may be the only option.
 Whether negotiation is a non-starter or spouses reach an impasse during the divorce process, if they are unable to come to terms on their own, they will need to go to court.
-At Hirsch & Ehlenberger PC, while we seek to resolve our clients’ divorces amicably whenever possible, our attorneys are also deeply experienced in divorce litigation.
+At Hirsch & Ehlenberger PC, while we seek to resolve our clients’ divorces amicably whenever possible, our lawyers are also deeply experienced in divorce litigation.